Klootschieten: History

 The term Kloot comes from Low German and derives from Kluten, of similar etymology to English words such as "clod", "clot", "clay" and "cloth" – all ultimately deriving from Proto-Germanic klautaz, meaning a ball or lump.
 The word Boßeln has origins in the Old High German bôʒen meaning "to push" or "to hit".

 Klootschieten likely arose from an ancient Frisian weapon, which the Frisians threw at ships and opponents.
 The Frisian fighters were supposedly feared for their ability to throw such damaging projectiles.
 When the sport arose, players used heavy flint and iron balls, weighing up to two pounds or more.
-Later, fist-sized balls made of Applewood were drilled crosswise, and the holes filled with lead to achieve the desired weight.
+Later, fist-sized balls made of applewood were drilled crosswise, and the holes filled with lead to achieve the desired weight.

-Historically, Klootschieten had a reputation as an asocial activity.
+Historically, klootschieten had a reputation as an asocial activity.
 In 1659, the Dutch reformer Jacobus van Oudenhoven recorded Kloot werpen on a Sunday after church services in his Register of Sins.
 Competitions often involved gambling, heavy alcohol consumption, and disorderly conduct.
 Some matches were physically violent to the point of drawing blood.
 The sport was primarily played in the winter months, and its traditional light sportswear was considered a risk factor for deaths from pneumonia.
 For these reasons, authorities occasionally banned the sport, though they were only occasionally successful in enforcing the bans.

 Hinrich Dunkhase (1857–1905), Burhave, Butjadingen, brought together the feuding Oldenburg and East Frisian klootschieten players to form the Friesischer Klootschießer-Verband ("Friesian klootschieten Association", FKV) on May 25, 1902.
 This was the first competitive league developed for the sport.
 He encouraged more friendly relations between opponents and a more standardized competition structure, to improve the image of the sport.
 Similar leagues soon sprouted in the surrounding areas.
 Dunkhase was its chairman until his death.

 In the Nazi era, the FKV resisted integration into the National Socialist Imperial Federation for Physical Exercise by not registering as a sporting organization, with the reasoning that klootschieten was not an athletic event but a traditional Friesian game local to the area.
 The FKV joined the National Socialist Culture Community and therefore retained a certain degree of latitude not granted to sporting clubs.
 In particular, local dialects of Low German and Frisian could be spoken during competition, which would have been disallowed while playing a sport.
 After the Second World War, the FKV became a member of the National Sports Association of Lower Saxony registering itself as an official sports league.
 Today, the FKV is the umbrella organization of more than 40,000 players of Klootschieter and the related game of Boßeln.
 The sport is also represented in Northern Germany in sports confederations of North Rhine-Westphalia and Schleswig-Holstein.

-In the Netherlands, the Nederlandse Klottschietbond (NKB, founded 1967) is the main organization for the sport.
+In the Netherlands, the Nederlandse Klootschietbond (NKB, founded 1967) is the main organization for the sport.